romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you correctly call a reusable workflow in GitHub Actions?
+Q: How can you correctly call a reusable workflow in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **By specifying the workflow's file path in the uses keyword under a job**